vd Brink Home Automations

 Minutes since mail is delivered

-Minutes since the snail mail is delivered.
+Minutes since the snail mail was delivered.

 minutes since mail is delivered